Merovex/verkilo-script/README.md

 # ![Markdown Here logo...borrowed for the time being](markdown-here-logo.png) Verkilo (CLI)

 **Verkilo** is a Ruby command line script wrapped around Pandoc that compiles [Markdown](https://www.markdownguide.org/) files in a nested directory into a finished product.
-Use with **[Verkilo-Master](https://github.com/Merovex/verkilo-master)** as a template to create your own book.
+Use with the **[Verkilo template repository](https://github.com/Merovex/verkilo-master)** to create your own book.

-Verkilo has not been tested on Windows or Linux, though it is more likely to work on Linux since Mac OSX and Linux are both BSD deriviatives.
+Verkilo has not been tested on Windows or Linux, though it is more likely to work on Linux since Mac OSX and Linux are both BSD derivatives.
+(If you find success or problems using other formats, please create an issue.)

 <!-- Stability -->
 <a href="https://nodejs.org/api/documentation.html#documentation_stability_index">